millelog/adventure-art/README.md

 1. The recorder captures audio in 60-second chunks
 2. Each chunk is transcribed using Whisper
+3. The transcript is analyzed for significant environment changes
+4. If unlocked, the environment description is updated based on the analysis
-3. GPT-4o analyzes the transcript and available character descriptions to identify key moments
+5. GPT-4o analyzes the transcript, character descriptions, and current environment to identify key moments
-4. A detailed scene description is generated, maintaining character consistency
+6. A detailed scene description is generated, maintaining character and environment consistency
-5. Google's Imagen 3.0 creates an image based on the description
+7. Google's Imagen 3.0 creates an image based on the description
-6. The image is displayed in real-time on the web dashboard
+8. The image is displayed in real-time on the web dashboard

+### Environment Management

+The environment system maintains a persistent description of the game's current setting.
+This description is:

+- **Automatically Updated**: The system analyzes each audio transcript for significant location or setting changes
+- **Conservative**: Only updates when there's clear evidence of a meaningful change
+- **Lockable**: Can be locked to prevent automatic updates during important scenes
+- **Manually Editable**: Users can directly edit the description through the UI
+- **Context-Aware**: Provides consistent context for scene generation
+- **Focused on Visuals**: Emphasizes elements that would appear in an image (location, lighting, weather, etc.)

 ## License